The Vedic Body

 Your Monthly Turning

 Krishna Trayodashi as it returns each lunar month.
-The Moon's sign roams — noted beneath each date — so you can feel where the releasing falls.
+The Moon's sign roams — noted beneath each date — so you can feel where it falls.

 2026